zeyneptmr/greengrocer/README.md

 The system is designed with flexibility and modularity in mind, supporting dynamic updates and scalable functionality.
 Whether you're a shopper or a system manager, TapTaze adapts to your needs.

+###   Access Information

+- To access specific panels within the project, please use the following credentials during registration:

+* Manager Panel AccessRegister with: manager@taptaze.com

+* Admin Panel AccessRegister with: admin@taptaze.com

+⚠️ These roles are assigned based on the email addresses used during signup.
+Please ensure you use the correct email to access the appropriate panel.

 ## Frontend Setup

 In the project root directory (where `package.json` is located), run the following commands: